Wittenstam/SwiftBI/README.md

 A SwiftUI package filled with smooth graphs for your iOS, macOS or watchOS app.

-This package can easily be added to your app via Swift Package Manager by searching for SwiftBI, and then import it in your swift files.
+This package can easily be added to your app via Swift Package Manager by searching for this URL, and then import it in your swift files.

 ```swift